MPs gathered in Westminster Hall today, September 11, to debate the urgent need for the regulation of non-surgical cosmetic treatments.

 Shannon went on to question why in Northern Ireland, a child requires consent from a parent to get a filling from the dentist, but under-18s are allowed to access non-surgical procedures.

 He urged the Government to implement changes more quickly, saying, “I wish to ensure that there is UK-wide legislation.
-My request, as always is to ensure that we in Northern Ireland are encouraged to have similar legislation.”
+My request, as always, is to ensure that we in Northern Ireland are encouraged to have similar legislation.”

 Minister of State at the Department of Health and Social Care, Karin Smyth, responded to the questions raised in the debate, saying, “People think this specialty is regulated, and are shocked to find out that it’s not.
 This sector is growing to meet a demand as more and more people are seeking to take advantage of the increasing availability and affordability of cosmetic treatments.
 And that’s a good thing, but for too long, the sector has been left with little in the way of safeguards, and we need to balance the priority of public safety without stifling creativity and innovation.”